 What is Constant Contact best for?

 Constant Contact is best for email marketing.
-With Constant Contact’s intuitive user interface, you’ll be able to create branded email marketing campaigns with high deliverability rates.
+With Constant Contact’s intuitive user interface, you can create branded email marketing campaigns with high deliverability rates.

 Can two or more people work on Constant Contact at the same time?